 Students should dress appropriately for a school setting.
 Sneakers must always be worn for physical education classes.
-Uniforms should be worn daily.
-In the schools where uniforms are not required, it is the expectation of the following in terms of dress:
+Uniforms will not be required for this school year, but it is the expectation of the following in terms of dress:

-The following items of clothing are inappropriate and are not to be worn.
-Failure to do as such will be addressed immediately and through the code of conduct:
+The following items of clothing are considered to be inappropriate and are not to be worn:

-- Blouses or sweaters that show a bare midriff - Halter tops - All non-religious head coverings, including bandanas, hats, doo-rags, shower caps, hoods. - Tank tops, tops with thin straps - Short shorts or short mini-skirts - Clinging or form fitting spandex leggings (without the appropriate length skorts, shorts, skirt, or dress) - Pants/jeans worn below the waist. - Pants/jeans with rips 4" above the knee (including any rip that shows through to skin, undergarments, or fabric.). - All flannel-type pants and sleepwear are not permitted. - Any clothing item with images or messages that show or reference drugs, alcohol, gang affiliation, vulgar/inappropriate language. - Any items that can be considered a distraction to the learning process.

-Appropriate and safe footwear must always be worn.
-Specifically, no flip-flops or "sliders" are to be worn due to the safety factor when using stairs.
+- Blouses or sweaters that show a bare midriff, halter tops, bandanas, tank tops, tops with thin straps, short shorts, short mini-skirts, clinging or form fitting spandex leggings (without the appropriate length skorts, shorts, skirt, or dress), pants/jeans worn below the waist, and pants/jeans with rips 4" above the knee (including any rip that shows through to skin, undergarments, or fabric.).
+All flannel-type pants and sleepwear are not permitted. - Appropriate and safe footwear must be worn at all times.
+Specifically, flip-flops, "sliders", slippers, and/or backless footwear are not to be worn due to the safety factor when using stairs.
 All sandals must be secured at the toes and ankle for safety.